jonsuh/mq-sass/README.md

 # mq-sass

-mq-sass is a lightweight Sass library to manage your media queries.
+mq-sass is a lightweight Sass library to help you manage your responsive breakpoints and easily generate media queries.

 ## Requirements